parafoxia/len8/README.md

 ## Features

 - An easy-to-use CLI (command-line interface)
-- Parse either a single file or a directory
+- Parse a single file, directory, or multiple directories
 - Exclude files and directories from parsing
 - Extend acceptable length to 99 chars situationally
 - No dependencies!